Seeed-Studio/wiki-documents/docs/Grove-0.54_inch_Red_Dual_Alphanumeric_Display.md

 ## Tech Support
-Please submit any technical issue into our [forum](http://forum.seeedstudio.com/) or drop mail to techsupport@seeed.cc
+Please submit any technical issue into our [forum](http://forum.seeedstudio.com/)